hubidu/codeceptjs-testbook/BACKLOG.md

 - Start/Stop phantomjs before testrun
 - Run tests for all devices
 - Run tests continuously
-- Send an email notification when tests fail
 - Run testbook app and server in a docker container

 - Use and display markdown in feature and scenario titles